Canopy Growth Corp (NYSE:CGC), Facebook, Inc. (NASDAQ:FB) - White Paper: The Case For Investing In The US Cannabis Industry

 We will witness history, a once-in-a-lifetime type event.
 The long-overdue end of cannabis prohibition in the United States.
 From an investment perspective, nothing compares.

 The demand curve is known – some $55 billion annual U.S. demand (80 percent still in the black market).
 Cannabis will not fall out of favor, like Facebook Inc (NASDAQ: FB), Twitter Inc (NYSE: TWTR), or Tesla Motors Inc (NASDAQ: TSLA) might.
-Cannabis has been U.S.ed for millennia; a deceptively simple plant, with no known alternatives.
+Cannabis has been used for millennia; a deceptively simple plant, with no known alternatives.

 The Legality Question